USRSE/usrse25/pages/attend/know-go.md

 ## Networking Tips & New Attendee Orientation

+The US-RSE community is very friendly and welcoming.
+It is OK to talk to anyone at the conference.
+An attendee list will be provided before the conference including information about those who have opted in to share their contact information.

 -   **Before the conference**
     -   **Set goals**: Know if you’re looking for collaborators, learning new tools, or meeting peers.
     -   **Research attendees & speakers**: Identify people to meet; follow them online for conversation starters.